 - Sticky: Click Top to choose to stick the header to the top.
 Other options include Bottom or None.

-- Sticky On: Choose which devices to stick the header, including Desktop, Tablet, and Mobile.
+- Sticky On: Choose which devices to stick to the header, including Desktop, Tablet, and Mobile.

 - Offset: Set the number of pixels scrolled before the header becomes sticky.